-The proposed development would reduce our privacy by directly overlooking our garden from the kitchen window and external staircase and reducing the distance between living rooms of the two properties to an unacceptable degree.
-For this and the other reasons listed above we strongly object to this application.
+The proposed development would reduce our privacy by directly overlooking our garden from the kitchen window and reducing the distance between living rooms of the two properties to an unacceptable degree.
+For this and the other reasons listed above we object to this application.